rockames/hg_handout/announcements.md

 ## Upcoming Events

+### Tom Short
+Campus Preacher Tom Short will be in town Tuesday -- Thursday, preaching in front of the Library all afternoon.
+We will be handing out invites from 11:00am -- 12:15pm each day.
+Let us know if you can help out!

 ### Fall Conference
 Get ready for three life-changing days of Biblical teaching, passionate worship, and Christian fellowship.